Fire Emergency: Call 9-1-1

 11. Staff/Faculty are not required to attempt to fight a fire.
 If you are trained to do so, and can safely do so, use the appropriate fire extinguisher to attempt to extinguish small fires (office trash can size).
 Ensure 9-1-1 has been called and the fire alarm has been activated prior to attempting to extinguish the fire.

-Contact the OSU-Cascades Director of Public SAfety for additional monitoring or questions regarding the work environment after a fire event
+- Contact the Campus Safety for additional monitoring or questions regarding the work environment after a fire event